 The Essex and Southend Sports Charitable Fund is the brainchild of businessman and entrepreneur Peter Butler and his lifelong friend, Joe Sims, who have teamed up with Essex Community Foundation (ECF) with the aim of distributing grants to individuals and voluntary organisations to make sport flourish at grassroots level around the county.

-Peter, who lives in Chelmsford, founded the Essex and Southend Sports Trust (EASST) in 2002.
-Since it was set up, the Trust has made more than £800,000 of grants to improve sports facilities and equipment, help talented youngsters in Essex and encourage disabled people to compete in sport at the highest levels.
+Peter, who lives in Chelmsford, founded the Essex and Southend Sports Trust (EASST) in 2002 to improve sports facilities and equipment, help talented youngsters in Essex and encourage disabled people to compete in sport at the highest levels.

-Peter and Joe have set their sights on expanding the support given to sporting activities in Essex by launching the new fund with a generous donation of £25,000 from EASST, which will be used to match other donations, on a £1 for £1 basis.
+Peter and Joe set their sights on expanding the support given to sporting activities in Essex by launching the fund with a generous donation of £25,000 from EASST, which has been used to match other donations, on a £1 for £1 basis.

 The Chairman's Charitable Fund was established within Essex Community Foundation in December 2006.
 The Fund supports voluntary and community organisations and charitable activities that enrich the lives of young people by increasing their awareness and participation in activities exploring culture and heritage.

 Essex County Fire & Rescue Service is an active community partner throughout Essex.
 As well as their vital role in fighting fires and saving lives, Essex County Fire & Rescue is involved in educating vulnerable young people and elderly members of the community, about the dangers of fire, keeping safe in the home and reducing road traffic accidents.
 They wanted to find a way of supporting the less well-known, smaller charities, which, through their own activities, are complementing the work of the Fire Service so they established the Essex County Fire & Rescue Service Charitable Fund in 2007.